Navigating Immigration Law · · 19 min read

 4. Can I work while my request is pending?
 If you have filed for AOS, you can apply for an Employment Authorization Document (EAD).
 This enables you to work legally while your request is being processed, offering financial stability during the waiting period.

 5. What are common reasons for denial?
-Common reasons for the denial of adjustment of status submissions include incomplete submissions, failure to meet eligibility requirements, and issues related to criminal history.
-Immigration attorneys stress that ensuring all documentation is complete and accurate is crucial to avoid unnecessary setbacks.
+Common reasons for the denial of submissions include incomplete submissions, failure to meet eligibility requirements, and issues related to criminal history.
+It is crucial to ensure all documentation is complete and accurate to avoid unnecessary setbacks.
 Political changes can also impact the movement of people, making it vital to stay informed about potential effects on your application.

-6. What should I do if I receive a subpoena or face immigration enforcement?
+6. What should I do if I receive a subpoena or face enforcement actions?
 In urgent situations, such as receiving a subpoena or facing ICE enforcement actions, it is critical to act immediately.
-Know your rights: you have the right to remain silent, the right to an attorney, and the right not to sign documents without legal counsel.
+Know your rights: the right to an attorney, and the right not to sign documents without legal counsel.
 Do not open your door unless ICE has a warrant signed by a judge.
 If you find yourself in such a situation, exercise your right to remain silent and request an attorney immediately.
-Contact Vasquez Law Firm 24/7 for emergency legal assistance.
+Contact legal resources for emergency legal assistance.
 Your rights and freedom may depend on immediate action.

-By being aware of these challenges and preparing accordingly, you can navigate the adjustment of status process with greater confidence.
+By being aware of these challenges and preparing accordingly, you can navigate the process with greater confidence.
 Remember, you are not alone in this fight—we’re here for you.

 Each box represents a common question.
 Follow the arrows to see the guidance provided for each issue.
 This chart helps you visualize the steps you can take based on the challenges you face.